Pull to refresh

 Founding partner of global eradication effort

-When the Global Polio Eradication Initiative launched in 1988, wild poliovirus paralyzed 350,000 children annually across 125 countries.
-Today, the disease survives in only two: Pakistan and Afghanistan.
-Pakistan's nationwide vaccination campaign from February 2-8, 2026, reached 44.3 million of 45 million targeted children under five across 159 districts—achieving over 98% coverage in the final push to eliminate a disease that would become only the second human pathogen ever eradicated, after smallpox.
+When the Global Polio Eradication Initiative launched in 1988, wild poliovirus paralyzed 350,000 children annually across 125 countries, but today it survives in only two: Pakistan and Afghanistan.
+Pakistan's nationwide vaccination campaign from February 2-8, 2026, reached 44.3 million of 45 million targeted children under five across 159 districts, achieving 98% coverage.
+Eliminating polio would make it only the second human pathogen ever eradicated, after smallpox.

 Polio eradication at a funding crossroads